frconor-ebook/meditations/_posts/2025-05-07-our-lady-of-peace.md

 Mary is the Queen of Peace, a new peace in our hearts, a peace that we can give to many other people.

 Don Javier said, "Let us go to her intercession filled with trust, placing in her hands our personal struggle for sanctity and our prayer for peace.
 Our Lady, *Regina Pacis*, will obtain from Jesus, "the Prince of Peace" (Isa.
-9:6), this divine gift so longed for by souls, by the Church, and by the whole world" (Javier Echevarría, *Letter of the Prelate*, January 1, 2007).
+9:6), this divine gift so longed for by souls, by the Church, and by the whole world" (J. Echevarría, *Letter of the Prelate*, January 1, 2007).

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*